serverlessworkflow/specification/specification.md

 Each branch receives the same copy of the Parallel state's data input.

-A branch can define either actions or a workflow id of the workflow that needs to be executed.
-The workflow id defined cannot be the same id of the workflow there the branch is defined.
+A branch can define actions that need to be executed.
+For the [`SubFlowRef`](#SubFlowRef-Definition) action, the workflow id can't be the same id of the workflow where the branch is defined.

 The `timeouts` property can be used to set branch specific timeout settings.
 Parallel state branches can set the `actionExecTimeout` and `branchExecTimeout` timeout properties.
 For more information on workflow timeouts reference the